Ingenia-SE/Hell-ix/Hell-ix_Project/README.md

 - System Composer
 - Requirements Toolbox

+The project can be directly downloaded by downloading the MATLAB Archive Project file <strong><code>System_Model.mlproj</code></strong> for downloading all the files at the same time.
+After selecting the folder where you would like to export the model, the set-up will be automatically performed and the two main architecture files will be opened.

 ## Contents

 - **Requirements:** requirements are assigned to the different subsystems and components of the model in order to ensure design traceability.
 There are three requirements files: